B2B e-Invoicing in the United Arab Emirates (UAE): Peppol DCTCE scheduled for 2026

 The implementation timeline is still provisional.
 The potential dates that the UAE government may consider are:

-- 2024 (third quarter): Development of requirements and certification procedures for service providers.
+- 2024 (fourth quarter): Development of requirements and certification procedures for service providers.

 - 2025 (second quarter): Publication of e-Invoice Legislation.